winglang/wing/docs/docs/03-language-reference.md

 > };
 > ```

-A struct literal initialization may use "punning" syntax:
+A struct literal initialization may use "punning" syntax to initialize fields using variables of the same names:
 > ```TS
 > struct MyData {
 >   someNum: num;